fideuardo/pyAPITemp/AI_NOTES.md

 # AI Notes — pyAPITemp / nxp_simtemp

 ## 1. Purpose
-This document captures how AI assistance (ChatGPT/Codex) was used during development of the project.
+This document captures how AI assistance (ChatGPT/Codex, Gemini Code Assist) was used during development of the project.
 It supports traceability for RQ-DOC-01 and helps reviewers understand which artefacts originated from automated suggestions versus manual work.

 ## 2. AI-Assisted Activities
 | Date | Topic | Outcome |